yussypu/yussypu/README.md

 ---

-*Building production-grade systems - from microsecond-latency trading infrastructure in Rust to secure OAuth flows in TypeScript.*
+*Production-grade systems - from microsecond-latency trading infrastructure to secure OAuth integrations.*